Need Help? Give us a call.

+It’s especially important to pay your back taxes before applying for a business loan.
 Most lenders require at least your most recent tax return in order to process a business loan application.
 Some require several years’ worth of tax returns.
 There are several reasons for this:

+Your lender will probably also ask to review your company’s financial statements, but this does not preclude your requirement to provide tax returns with your loan application.
 Your tax return does not take the place of a carefully kept set of books, but it is usually the “final word” on the assets and liabilities in a company.
 Not all business owners work with a bookkeeper who enters the tax preparer’s adjustments into the bookkeeping software.
 Your lender will be aware of this, and they will want to examine your tax return so that they can get a complete picture of your business’ assets and liabilities.

+Some business owners are impeccable with their business finances, but their personal finances are much less organized.
 Depending on the type of loan desired, as well as the entity structure of the business applying for the loan, many lenders will want to take a closer look at the personal finances of anyone who owns 20% or more of a business.

 Just as your lender will likely request your business tax returns so they can make a decision about the business’ ability to repay the loan, they’ll also likely want to see your personal tax returns to determine if you will be a viable guarantor of the loan.
 For this reason, you should file your personal past due tax returns before applying for a business loan.
 If you are in business with a partner, encourage your partner to file their tax returns prior to applying for a loan, too.